igrishaev/bogus/README.md

 ## Conditional break

 The breakpoints might carry a condition which is useful in cycles.
-Pass the `:where` clause to the form's metadata.
+Pass the `:when` clause to the form's metadata.
 The debugger will only pop up if the clause gets evaluated to true:

 ```clojure